 - 30g (2 Tbsp) Butter

 - 2 Garlic Cloves

 - Cut the pumpkin in half and scoop out the seeds, place it in a roasting dish, drizzle over the olive oil, and sprinkle with salt and pepper.
 Roast for 55-60 minutes at 180°C or 350°F and set aside to cool a little.

 - Cut the shallot in half, peel it and then dice it as finely as you can.

 - Dice the celery as finely as you can.

 - Peel the garlic and dice it as finely as you can.

 - Cut the sage leaves into thin strips.

 - Heat the vegetable stock to a slow simmer.

-- Repeat this until all of the stock is incorporated and the rice is cooked with a very slight bite which should take between 25 and 35 minutes.
+- Repeat this until all of the stock is incorporated and the rice is cooked with a very slight bite which should take between 25 and 35 mins.